dl1ycf/RigCtldGUI/README.md

 - go to "TUNE" mode with 10 or 25 watt

-Since this is functionally more or less equivalent to a "rigctld" daemon, you can control your by other programs such as fldigi, wsjtx etc. by connecting to a "Hamlib NET rigctl" virtual rig to TCP port 4532.
-Thus, wsjtx connects to RigCtldGUI which connects to your rig.
+Since this is functionally more or less equivalent to a "rigctld" daemon, you can control your radio by other programs such as fldigi, wsjtx etc. that use hamlib.
+To this end, in wsjtx/fldigi choose
+"Hamlib NET rigctl" as the radio and for the interface, choose :4532 (that is, TCP port 4532 on the local computer).
+So the digimode program(s) communicates with the rig controller which in turn communicates with the radio.

 This way, you can, for example, run a digimode program and change the RF output power by clicking the appropriate button on this GUI, it is also possible to connect from